cpaulWP/DeviceDocumentation/content/dash-manual-pdf.md

 **Data Summary** area will display temperature readbacks, minimum and maximum reported values, as well as performance metrics.

-**Device Information** area reports the instrument that is connected, along with it's serial number.
+**Device Information** area reports the model name and serial number of the instrument connected.

 **Primary Control Buttons** include the Laser power control, Options Interface Toggle, and spectra storage buttons.